RosemaryDeal/Data-Analysis-Final-Project/README.md

     ## DATA

     The Bank churn folder contains two datasets for Customer and Account Information.
-The Customer dataset carries information about the customer details, and the Account dataset carries information about the customer's financial perfomance.
+The Customer dataset carries information about the customer details and the Account dataset carries information about the customer's financial perfomance.

     `CustomerId`        | A unique identifier for each customer                                                           |